AkiviliCode/Student-Management-System/README.md

 ## Python Project to create a Student Management System using MySql

 ## Introduction
-The Student management system has been developed to eliminate the existing problems in manually handling the official work of recording and updating the records of existing students and staff in a school.
+The Student management system has been developed to eliminate the existing problems in manually handling the official work of recording and updating the records of students and staff in a school.
 The sofware is expected to eliminate the current problems of the system and increase work efficiency using a easy to use GUI interafce and easy controls.

 ## Project Requirements :